 Compensation & Career Cross-Tab Report & Executive Summary

-With the Today’s Hospitalist 2017 Compensation & Career Cross-Tab Report, which is offered as an Excel spreadsheet, you have the results of 50 questions from the 2017 Compensation & Career Survey offered in a cross-tab format, so you can break the results down by hundreds of variable to find the pay, workload and satisfaction data for others in your region, or with your hours, patient load, experience, group size, shift type, employer type and much more.
+With the Today’s Hospitalist 2018 Compensation & Career Cross-Tab Report, which is offered as an Excel spreadsheet, you have the results of 50 questions from the 2018 Compensation & Career Survey offered in a cross-tab format, so you can break the results down by hundreds of variables to find the pay, workload and satisfaction data for others in your region, or compare your hours, patient load, experience, group size, shift type, employer type and much more.

-An email with the report(s) you purchase will be sent to you within 24 hours of placing your order.
+An email with the report(s) you purchased will be sent to you within 24 hours of placing your order.

 NEW!
 Hot Topics in Coding

 Today’s Hospitalist’s “By the numbers” column features advice to help you accurately report the services you provide to avoid payment delays and audits.
 These articles from Today’s Hospitalist focus on billing and documenting patients seen in the ED and in palliative care services, navigating the differences between observation and inpatient status, and how to code for patients who switch settings.

 Explore the role that hospitalists play—and the challenges they face—in reducing inpatient opioid prescribing.
 We profile programs that have found success with an opioid tolerance leveling order set, an inpatient addiction team and a bedside calculator to predict patients’ opioid-overdose risk.
 Plus, read a first-hand account of what it is like to practice in a community overwhelmed by opioid-dependent patients.

 From a score to predicting patient risk to interventions to help resource-strapped patients stay out of the hospital, these Today’s Hospitalist articles look at interventions that have—or have not—successfully reduced readmissions.